 All you need to do for this effect is to swing your Invisible Selfie Stick across a 180-degree arc.
 The app does the rest.

 This is an updated take on Hitchcock’s classic effect, made famous in “Vertigo”.
-No equipment needed except your ONE R and the Invisible Selfie Stick.
+No equipment needed except your Insta360 camera and the Invisible Selfie Stick.